baymax06in19/connect_llms/README.md

 LLM is powerful, right?
 So should we **build it** or **use it**?

-For me, it’s both.
-First, we will *use them*, explore their capabilities, and gain hands-on experience with the “monster” we’re dealing with.
+It may be both but first, we will *use them*, explore their capabilities, and gain hands-on experience with the “monster” we’re dealing with.
 Later, we will dive into the *core theories behind LLMs* and try building one from scratch.

 ---